qchenevier/MBA_memoire/doc/digitalization_organizations.md

 (2) What is the role of such capabilities in building digital platform capabilities?
 (3) Do digital platform capabilities mediate the impact of first-order dynamic capabilities?

-The majority (78 percent) of the effect of first-order dynamic capabilities on response performance is achieved indirectly through building digital platform capabilities when it comes to producing digital non-core products.
-The same effect is achieved mostly directly when it comes to percentage of revenue coming from all on-line sources.
-The number of digital non-core products is more directly impacted by digital platform capabilities than by first-order dynamic capabilities.
-The percentage of revenue from on-line sources is more directly impacted by first-order dynamic capabilities than by building digital platform capabilities.

-Our results are deemed generalizable to other industries, such as industries with primarily physical products (such as consumer or industrial products), those with mixed digital and physical products (such as consumer electronics, automotive, health care), and those with primarily digital products (such as financial markets, music, software applications).
-To capture the value from digital transformation, firms need to go beyond small applications and toward truly digital enterprises.

-Rather than investing in the status quo, resources need to be appropriately allocated to build digital platform capabilities for new markets and value networks.
-[Organizations] need to find out whether processes for their core products are appropriate for developing digital non-core products and whether their values give them the priority they need to reconfigure their capabilities.
-If not, values need to be changed first, since values ultimately determine what processes are in place.

-(1) first-order dynamic capabilities have a direct association with building digital platform capabilities and with newspaper companies' response to digital disruption in terms of revenue generated from all on-line sources
-(2) digital platform capabilities mediate the relationship between first-order dynamic capabilities and newspaper companies' response performance in terms of number of non-core products.

 ## Design Capital and Design Moves: the Logic of Digital Business Strategy [@Woodard2013]